mvolkmann/blog/src/rust.md

 - {% aTargetBlank "https://crates.io/crates/warp", "warp" %}
 - {% aTargetBlank "https://crates.io/crates/tide", "tide" %}

+In order to demonstrate using each of these frameworks, we will implement the same set of CRUD REST services that operate on a collection of dog descriptions.
+Typically the data would be persisted to a database, but to keep the focus on the frameworks it will just be held in memory.
+This requires learning how each framework manages application state.

+The endpoints exposes will be:

+- GET /dog - to retrieve all the dogs
+- GET /dog/{id} - to retrieve a specific dog
+- POST /dog - to create a dog
+- PUT /dog/{id} - to update a dog
+- DELETE /dog/{id} - to delete a dog

 ### Actix-web

 This crate had a bad reputation for using unsafe code.
 See {% aTargetBlank